cdp-ucsc/doc/cdp-docs/docs/program_overview/practitioner/guides/upgrading_dbt_version_guide.md

 **Both the Production environment dbt version needs to be updated and the PR merged before the next Production job or the Production job will fail.**

 ### 7. Post upgrade maintenance
 After step 6, dbt Cloud is fully upgraded and ready for users.
-For dbt Core/local development, users will needed to upgrade their local workstations based on the new `requirements.txt` file.
+For dbt Core/local development, users will need to upgrade their local workstations based on the new `requirements.txt` file.
 And if there were any breaking changes to any of the secondary Python packages those will need to be addressed.

 Also, any remaining open sub-issues listed in the main issue's **Related Issues** section must be addressed.